Cataract Surgeryin Los Angeles

 What are the symptoms of cataracts?

-There are numerous signs that someone has a cataract, and they often develop so slowly that they do not know they exist until they are quite advanced.
+There are numerous signs of a cataract, and they often develop so slowly that they may not be noticed until they are quite advanced.
 These include:

 It’s important to note that you may experience all or just a few of the symptoms above.